Join UsWe look forward to welcoming you to our international collegium

 A comprehensive booklet encompassing information about our college and what you as a member of The Graduate Union gain by joining our international association.

-We are an association of graduates, a graduate residential college and a graduate meeting place.
+We are a membership association, a residential college and a meeting and gathering place.

 We promote lifelong education and the sharing of knowledge and skills.
 Each year our vibrant body of Members grows, boasting an eclectic range of disciplines, life stages, ethnicities, interests and backgrounds.
 We invite you to join our membership.

 “Graduate House is unique because of the people who currently live here, used to live here, or in some way feel a connection to this historic and traditional place.
 It has been an experience of a lifetime and I wouldn’t have missed it for the world.”